logo

 Does your math score look okay, but your verbal score needs help?

-I specialize in teaching the verbal sections of graduate-level academic tests to students who are international applicants and use English as a second language (ESL).
+I specialize in teaching the verbal sections of academic tests (SAT, GMAT, GRE) to students who are international applicants and use English as a second language (ESL).
 Of course, native speakers are welcome as well.

 Many of my students consider the submission of a standardized test score to be a necessary evil, especially for the verbal section(s).
 Nevertheless, it is an objective measure of your verbal skills and an important part of how a graduate program evaluates your eligibility.
 Even though some universities waived test scores during the recent pandemic, many have reinstated this requirement.
 It is not going away any time soon.